 Headings are usually just a few words each, but they can play a vital role in your document’s success.
 Their most important function is helping readers navigate your content.
 (No one benefits when readers are cast adrift!)
 And when headings are constructed with parallel structure, they also enforce consistency throughout your content and demonstrate attention to good writing … [Read more...] about Polish Your Headings with Parallel Structure

 Parallel structure, also called parallel construction and parallelism, is a method of formatting written elements so that they correspond to each other structurally.
 Parallel structure can be applied to any closely related elements; however, it is most often applied to headings, bulleted lists, numbered lists, lists in sentences, and tightly coupled phrases or … [Read more...] about What Is Parallel Structure?

 At long last, this five-part ellipses series is coming to a close with a discussion on how to use ellipsis points to create pauses and disruptions in dialogue.
-As mentioned in Part 4, The Chicago Manual of Style calls the three points representing a disruption in dialogue suspension points and the three points representing an omission in a quotation ellipsis points.1 … [Read more...] about How to Use Ellipses, Part 5: Ellipses in Dialogue
+Use Ellipses to Indicate a Pause in the Middle of a Line of Dialogue General Rule: Ellipses in the middle of a line of dialogue indicate that the speaker stopped talking momentarily.1 “Do you know of any good places … [Read more...] about How to Use Ellipses, Part 5: Ellipses in Dialogue

 Here are five tips for using contractions in business writing and other semi-formal material.
 If you’re unsure if contractions are appropriate for your content, please review “Are Contractions Okay in Business Writing?” before utilizing these tips.
 1. Aim for natural-sounding contraction usage rather than consistency.
 Unlike most writing usage issues, contractions don’t have … [Read more...] about Five Tips for Using Contractions in Business Writing